FCL vs LCL Shipping — Which Container Option Is Right for Your Cargo?

 Transit Times

-FCL (Full Container Load) containers are packed, sealed, and shipped without waiting for other cargo.
+FCL containers are packed, sealed, and shipped without waiting for other cargo.
 This makes them quicker to process at ports and customs, with fewer delays caused by additional handling.

 LCL shipments, meanwhile, are slower because your cargo must be consolidated with other shipments before leaving, and separated again at the destination.
 If any of the other shipments in the container are delayed or flagged, yours is delayed too.
 This extra coordination adds time on both ends of the journey.